Sean Murphy (baseball): Atlanta Braves

 On December 12, 2022, the Athletics traded Murphy to the Atlanta Braves in a three-team trade, in which the Athletics acquired pitchers Kyle Muller and Freddy Tarnok, along with catcher Manny Piña and minor league pitcher Royber Salinas from the Braves and utility player Esteury Ruiz from the Milwaukee Brewers.
-The Brewers also acquired Justin Yeager from the Braves.
+The Brewers also acquired William Contreras and Justin Yeager from the Braves.
 Murphy and the Braves signed a six-year contract extension worth $73 million and a club option for the 2029 season.
+Murphy was named as an all-star for the first time as a starting catcher for the National League in the 2023 Major League Baseball All-Star Game.
+Murphy finished the 2023 season batting .251/.365/.478 with 21 home runs and 68 RBI, both of which were career-highs.